trepidacious/gatsby-rebeam-org/src/pages/scala-tagless-final.md

 Note we have a type alias `S[A]` to give us the required `F[_]` type parameter describing our target monad, and `edit[S]` is equivalent to `someEdit.apply[S]`.

-`Edit` knows nothing about the actual monad used other than that it is a monad, so it can't cheat and use any unwanted instances of that monad.
+`Edit` knows nothing about the actual monad used other than that it is a monad (i.e. has a `Monad` typeclass available), so it can't cheat and use any unwanted instances of that monad.
 In fact at the moment it can't use any instances at all... let's fix that minor flaw!

 ```scala
   trait Edit{